toukea/android-sqlite-access/README.md

     /**
-    make this field as table primary key. ome thing to know is that, if your class doesn't has explicit primary key declaration but contain a property named 'id' (case not sensitive) it will be implicitelly considered as your primaryKey */
+    make this field as table primary key. ome thing to know is that:
+    If your class doesn't has explicit primary key declaration but contain a property named 'id' (case not sensitive) it will be implicitelly considered as your primaryKey */
     @PrimaryKey